Coronavirus Operational Update

 Library Services for Visiting Researchers

-Visiting Researchers have many benefits through the FIU Law Library.
+Scholars visiting FIU Law through the Visiting Researcher Program have many benefits through the FIU Law Library.

 Visiting Researchers must visit the Circulation Desk after receiving their FIU One Card and FIU credentials.
 The FIU Law Library circulation staff will use their FIU One Card to establish a Visiting Researcher account with the Library.
 For more information, Visiting Researchers should contact Pushyamitra Veeramachaneni, Outreach & Library Services Law Librarian.